 - In the event that a client approaches the firm with a complaint, the complaint will be passed on to Mr. Thomas John, who acts as complaints officer.
 If the complaint refers to the actions of Mr. Thomas John, Ms. Marine Veissiere will act as alternate complaints officer.

-- The complaints officer informs the attorney concerned and provides the client and the attorney with the opportunity to elaborate on the complaint.
+- The complaints officer informs the attorney or professional concerned and provides the client and the attorney or professional with the opportunity to elaborate on the complaint.

-- The attorney concerned does, together with the client, try to find a solution, before or after the complaints officer’s intervention.
+- The attorney or professional concerned does, together with the client, try to find a solution, before or after the complaints officer’s intervention.

 - The complaints officer assesses the complaint within six weeks after he has received the complaint.
 In case this deadline is not met, the complaints officer will inform the client and explain the reasons for this; he will further set a new deadline for assessing the complaint.

-- The complaints officer informs the client and the attorney in writing about his assessment of whether or not the complaint was justified, and, if appropriate, provides recommendations.
+- The complaints officer informs the client and the attorney or professional in writing about his assessment of whether or not the complaint was justified, and, if appropriate, provides recommendations.

-- If the complaint has been resolved, the client, the complaints officer and the attorney concerned sign the written assessment.
+- If the complaint has been resolved, the client, the complaints officer and the attorney or professional concerned sign the written assessment.

 Confidentiality and fees

-- The complaints officer and the attorney to whom the complaint relates maintain confidentiality when dealing with the complaint.
+- The complaints officer and the attorney or professional to whom the complaint relates maintain confidentiality when dealing with the complaint.